jvsteiner/s3-image-uploader/README.md

-# Obsidian Sample Plugin
+# S3 Image Uploader

-This is a plugin for Obsidian (https://obsidian.md).
+This is a plugin for [Obsidian](https://obsidian.md).
 It was generated based on the [standard plugin template](https://github.com/obsidianmd/obsidian-sample-plugin).

 This project implements an image uploader, similar to others offered by the community, with one important difference: you can provide your own s3 based storage, instead of relying on a third party service, such as `imgur`.

+This plugin is supported by advertisements.

 Note: this plugin is still in development, and there maybe some bugs.
 Please report any issues you find.